 The brands that build campaigns using tools that enable conversations with their audience will have a higher chance of excelling.
-And as Lindsay put it:
+And as Lindsay puts it:

 “That’s so important.
 It’s connection.
 It’s seeking first to build that relationship and to serve and to provide relevancy.”

 At the end of the day, it’s about making sure that your content, whether it’s a podcast, blog, ebook, video, etc. focuses on putting humans first.
 Make sure you’re creating content that pushes human connection, that’s from you, as a brand, directly to them, your customer.
-If you can refocus your efforts on bringing a human-to-human approach vs. targeting algorithms, we have no doubt that your brand will succeed.
+If you can refocus your efforts on bringing a human-to-human approach vs. targeting algorithms, your brand will succeed.

 For more info on how to focus on the human-to-human approach in marketing, and how that fits into your amplified marketing strategy, click here!
 And if you'd like to see the Casted platform in action, contact us!